 The fellow will work clinically in the emergency department for approximately 650 hours total per year which is equivalent to an average of approximately 6-7 eight-hour shifts per month.

 The fellow will work as a member of the clinical faculty at one or more affiliated hospitals.
-George Washington University Emergency Department physicians staff the emergency departments of the George Washington University Hospital, the National Naval Medical Center in Bethesda, Maryland, and the Washington DC Veterans Affairs (VA) Medical Center.
+George Washington University Emergency Department physicians staff the emergency departments of the George Washington University Hospital, the National Naval Medical Center in Bethesda, Maryland, United Medical Center, and the Washington DC Veterans Affairs (VA) Medical Center.
 GW Hospital sees approximately 62,000 patients per year and provides on-line medical control to the local EMS system.
 At the National Naval Medical Center, high-level emergency medical care is provided to active duty military, their family members, retirees, and other eligible beneficiaries.
 The VA Medical Center is a tertiary care teaching facility that provides care to over 50,000 veterans residing in the District of Columbia and portions of Virginia and Maryland.
 United Medical Center is a city-owned community hospital providing emergency medical care to 38,000 patients in underserved areas of Wards 7 and 8 in the District of Columbia.

 The fellow will participate in all academic activities in the Department of Emergency Medicine in accordance with their residency training.
 This will include grand round presentations, conferences, and journal clubs.